reddit/devvit/devvit-docs/versioned_docs/version-0.10/capabilities/triggers.md

 ## Event triggers

 Event triggers let your app automatically respond to a user’s action.
-For example, if you set the OnSubredditSubscribe trigger, the app will automatically respond when a user joins the community.
-These triggers are supported:
+For example, if you set the PostSubmit trigger, the app will automatically respond when a new post is made in the community.
+These triggers types are supported:

 - CommentCreate
 - CommentDelete